jeremywillans/ha-rest980-roomba/README.md

 To allow this to work on Hass.io - I have created a custom github repository which can be added to Hass.io allowing the installation of the rest980 and nginx-php Docker Images (support arm and amd64 platforms)

-**Note:** Docker Hub only hosts a amd64 version of rest980, I have configured the HA Addon (formerley HASS) to build the image locally so it works on RPi (armv7).
-If you dont use HA and want to run rest980 on a non-arm64 platform, you will need to build the image manually.
+**Note:** Docker Hub only hosts a amd64 version of rest980, I have configured the HA Addon (formerly HASS) to build the image locally so it works on RPi (armv7).
+If you don't use HA and want to run rest980 on a non-arm64 platform, you will need to build the image manually.

 **DOCKER-COMPOSE**
 > [docker-compose.yaml](https://github.com/jeremywillans/ha-rest980-roomba/blob/master/docker-compose.yaml)